NotBoogie/Stream-Video-Merger/README.md

 # Stream-Video-Merger
 Automates combining stream recordings into one long video and .zips it for you.
+Drag OBS recordings into .exe to create.

 Requires FFMPEG.

+Derivative of FUSER project.